Are you a tourism professional seeking great gastronomic experiences for your clients?

 Thrace: The Quiet Frontier

 Local grapes like Mavroudi and Pamid are being revived, offering wines that are spicy, peppery, and full of energy.
-Notable wineries in Thrace, such as those near Alexandroupoli, showcase the diversity of wines produced in this area.
+Notable wineries in Thrace, such as those near Alexandroupoli, showcase the diverse range of wines produced in this area.
 It feels like the next chapter in Greece’s wine story is being written here.

 Wine Production Techniques

-Greek wine production is a harmonious blend of age-old tradition and forward-thinking innovation.
+Greek wine production is a harmonious blend of age-old traditional practices and innovative approaches.
 Many Greek wineries still honour the past by harvesting grapes by hand and fermenting wine in oak barrels, techniques that help preserve the unique flavours of indigenous grape varieties.
 At the same time, modern methods—such as stainless-steel tanks and screw-top containers—ensure freshness and consistency in every bottle.
 The focus on native grape varieties, such as Assyrtiko, Xinomavro, and Moschofilero, gives Greek wines their distinctive character and sense of place.
 Increasingly, wineries are adopting sustainable and organic farming practices, nurturing the land for future generations and enhancing the quality of their wines.
 This thoughtful approach to wine production allows Greek wines to shine, offering an authentic taste of the country’s diverse terroir and winemaking heritage.

 Wine and Food Pairing